ducksare/GettingAndCleaningDataProject/CodeBook.md

 * Creates a tidy data set and writes it to "Tidy.txt"

 ## Activity Labels
-The following labels are used to distinguish the different activitys
+The following labels are used to distinguish the different activitys:
-<br />(WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
+<br />    (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)